New California Law Aimed at Deceptive Ad Claims Regarding Digital Products

 Richard B. Newman is an FTC compliance attorney at Hinch Newman LLP.
 Follow FTC defense lawyer on National Law Review.

 Informational purposes only.
 Not legal advice.
-This article is not intended to and should be construed as legal advice.
+This article is not intended to and should not be construed as legal advice.
 May be considered attorney advertising.

 Topics